seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 * PUT `gifs/:gifId` which will update a gif and return a list of all gifs
 * DELETE `gifs/:gifId` which will delete a gif and return a list of all gifs

 You should have your database set up to store a collection of gifs.
-Your schema should have two attributes:
+Your model should have two attributes:
 * a `name` for the name of a gif
 * a `url` for the url of the gif
 If these are named differently, you will have to change the frontend!

 You should also set up a seed file to load some default gifs into your database.
 We recommend using the Giphy site to get gifs.
-Use the full URL that has the `.gif` file extension.
+Use the full URL that has the `.gif` file extension (e.g. "https://media.giphy.com/media/3o6ozBUuLfzTCngAFi/giphy.gif").

 ## Installation
 * Fork the repository